 Both full access graders and limited access graders are assigned sections of students to grade for each gradeable (by registration or rotating section, see below).
 When these users log in to the system they are presented with only the grading work they have not yet completed.
 The difference between these grading types is that full access graders can navigate to inspect or regrade any student for that gradeable (even sections they are not assigned).
 Limited access graders are restricted.

-Gradeables assigned by Registration Section are graded by a fixed set of one or more graders per section across all gradeables for the entire term.
+Gradeables set to Registration Section (1) assign a fixed set of one or more graders per section across all gradeables for the entire term.
 For example, grader John is assigned to registration sections 1 and 2.
 For gradeables “g1”, “g2”, “g3”, which are graded by registration section, John will always grade the same set of students, those assigned to registration section 1 and registration section 2.

 NOTE: Typically registration section grading should be used for lab checkpoint data entry, and exam data entry.

-Gradeables assigned by Rotating Section are graded by a set of users per gradeable (not fixed for the entire term).
-For gradeables “g4”, “g5”, “g6”, which are graded by rotating section, John may be assigned different sets of users to grade.
-For “g4” he may grade users assigned to rotating section 3, for “g5” he may grade users in rotating sections 1 and 2, and for “g6” he may not be assigned any rotating sections.
+Gradeables set to Rotating Section (2) allow for a grader to be assigned a different set of students per gradeable.
+For example, gradeables “g4”, “g5”, “g6”, are graded by rotating section.
+For “g4” John may be assigned to grade users in rotating section 3, for “g5” he may grade users in rotating sections 1 and 2, and for “g6” he may not be assigned any rotating sections.

 NOTE: Often rotating section grading is useful for homework grading.
 This way each student receives feedback from multiple TAs throughout the term.
 It can even out differences in grading between the TAs and is perceived by the students as being more fair (you’re not always graded by the “mean” TA).